beachparty/beachparty.github.io/_posts/2016-11-13-Donald-Trump.md

 Plus we now know that the voting machines were not rigged as America collectively sticks up a one finger salute to the establishment.
 I salute you Donald J Trump with my finger held high, may your deeds be better than half the bull shit you promised.
 Good luck and please try not to blow up the world.

-Now the next journalist or MP that says Jeremy Corbyn is unelectable will get a very harsh tweet from me.
+I hope this also means journalists and MP's will no longer be allowed to state that says Jeremy Corbyn is unelectable.

 By Drew P Robertson